Lost in Space season 3 on Netflix | Release date, episodes and cast

 Maureen Robinson, the household matriarch, is performed by Molly Parker, the actress finest recognized for her acclaimed performances in Deadwood and Home of Playing cards.

-Her husband John is performed by Toby Stephens, finest generally known as the Bond villain in 2002’s Die One other Day.
+Her husband John is performed by Toby Stephens, finest often known as the Bond villain in 2002’s Die One other Day.

-Darling of the 1990s indie scene Parker Posey (You’ve Obtained Mail), offers a sinister flip because the evil June Harris, and the three kids are performed by Maxwell Jenkins (Sense8), Taylor Russell (Waves; Escape Room) and Mina Sundwall (Freeheld; Maggie’s Plan).
+Darling of the 1990s indie scene Parker Posey (You’ve Received Mail), provides a sinister flip because the evil June Harris, and the three youngsters are performed by Maxwell Jenkins (Sense8), Taylor Russell (Waves; Escape Room) and Mina Sundwall (Freeheld; Maggie’s Plan).

 Keep tuned for any additional forged bulletins…